beebzz/artsyhub/README.md

 - Developed using Express.js, JQuery and Etsy API

 ## Improvements to make:
-- Host application on Heroku
+- Host application on Heroku (done)
-- Set API key as environmental variable
+- Set API key as environmental variable (done)
 - Make UI more aesthetically pleasing